 What is emotional intelligence?

 In the recent blog, I explore what emotional intelligence or EQ is.
 Many leaders believe emotional intelligence (EQ) is limited to the ability to control and manage your emotions.
-Though this definition is technically is correct, Daniel Goleman, a bestseller author on numerous books on EQ, breaks emotional intelligence down into five key components of emotional intelligence.
+Though this definition is technically is correct, Daniel Goleman, a bestseller author of numerous books on EQ, breaks emotional intelligence down into five key components of emotional intelligence.

-So what are the characteristics of emotionally intelligent leaders?
+So, what are the characteristics of emotionally intelligent leaders?

 How can emotionally intelligent leaders benefit the organization?

 Any organization can benefit from employing leaders with the characteristics listed above.
-When your organization employs emotionally intelligent leaders, you reap apparent benefits like a self-aware, competent leader that can self-regulate.
+When your organization employs emotionally intelligent leaders, you reap apparent benefits like a self-aware, competent leader who can self-regulate.
 However, the less obvious but arguably more critical benefit is the impact on organizational culture.

 No matter how talented one individual is, this individual skill does not compare to the benefits of a collective effort.
 Emotional intelligent leaders shine when it comes to collaboration.
 Their high EQ allows them to better understand and empathize with their teammates.
 As a result, they can harness and maximize each individual’s unique talents, leading to a better team effort.